 & Ruitai Bamboo Forest

-Alishan is actually one of the most popular tourist attractions in Taiwan, so local expats might be surprised to see it on my list of spiritual destinations.
+Alishan is actually one of the most popular tourist attractions in Taiwan, so local expats might be surprised to see it on my list of spiritual sites on the island.
 Asian tourists in particular are attracted by Mt.
 Ali’s reputed sunrises over seas of clouds, mist shrouded ancient cypress forests, and world renowned high mountain oolong tea.
 As such, the main trails of the scenic area can be crowded with noisy tour groups.

 Despite this, it is quite easy to get off the main trails and take in the magnificent vistas in solitude.
 Breathing in the misty mountain air is highly rejuvenating, and you can even walk along the train tracks of the narrow-gauge forest railway, a small train line built by the Japanese when they colonized Taiwan that is still in operation today, transporting tourists between the park’s scenic attractions.